 Solar panel tilt angle and orientation are two of the most important factors in determining how much electricity your solar panel array will generate.
 If you live in Australia and have a grid-connected solar system, your solar panels will be installed at the angle and aspect of your roof.
-In most cases – provided you have an unshaded, north or west-facing roof that is has some incline – this is the most economical approach, and your solar power yield will not be significantly less than if the panels were installed at the ‘perfect’ angle and orientation.
+In most cases – provided you have an unshaded, north or east & west-facing roof (depending on location) that is has some incline – this is the most economical approach, and your solar power yield will not be significantly less than if the panels were installed at the ‘perfect’ angle and orientation.
 But what should you do if you have a flat roof?
 Is it ever worth it to have your solar panels installed horizontally?

 To tilt or not to tilt: Solar panels on a flat roof